When you are new to investing, it’s easy to be intimidated by having to commit actual money into investments.

 Option 1: Regular Shares Savings

-Regular Shares Savings (RSS) plans, also known as monthly investment plans, is one way to get started on investing into stocks on the Singapore Exchange (SGX).
+Regular Shares Savings (RSS) plans, also known as monthly investment plans, are one way to get started on investing into stocks on the Singapore Exchange (SGX).
 You can start from as little as $100 a month.

 Here’s how this works: The broker you use will invest a fixed amount each month based on your instructions.
 For example, you can choose to invest $100 each month into a Straits Times Index (STI) Exchange Traded Fund (ETF).